2026-03-03

 | residual | 16 px+ | Always | Overall color/luminance |

 The perceptual effect: coarse structure (bands 2–3) now persists further into the periphery — you see where a button is but can’t read its label.
 Fine detail (band 0) drops at the same rate as before.
+This is the mechanism behind the F-shaped reading pattern (Nielsen 2006; Pernice 2017): fine text detail requires foveal fixation, but coarse layout structure (headings, indentation, spacing) is available parafoveally, so users scan the left edge for structure without fixating every line.
 E2 values were recalibrated to preserve the band-0 onset point under the new formula: 0.15 (High-Key), 0.12 (Biological).

 Two additional correctness fixes.
 Hardware MIP levels use box/bilinear downsampling, not Gaussian convolution — every doc, shader comment, and paper reference that said “Laplacian pyramid” now says approximate Laplacian pyramid and notes the distinction from Burt & Adelson (1983).
 And final color output is clamped to [0,1] to prevent negative-going band artifacts from the DoG subtraction reaching the framebuffer.